Gender violence and rape in Francoist Spain and the democratic transition

 Gender violence and rape in Francoist Spain was a problem that was a result of Nationalist attitudes developed during the Spanish Civil War.
 Sexual violence was common on the part of Nationalist forces and their allies during the Civil War.
 Falangist rearguard troops would rape and murder women in cemeteries, hospitals, farmhouses, and prisons.
 They would rape, torture and murder socialists, young girls, nurses and milicianas.

 Regular Nationalist soldiers engaged in similar patterns of rape, torture and murder in places like Maials, Callus and Cantalpino.
 Moroccan Foreign Legionaries were used to commit rape against women to instil terror among local populaces, using rape as a weapon of war.
 Women in prison were also raped, often facing death if they refused to have sex with their captors.
 The exact extent of the problem will likely never be known as there was less record keeping around women, and quantification attempts have largely resulted in the erasure of women's history.

 After the Civil War ended, Spanish men returned home to a culture that insisted women were completely subservient to men, and where men were allowed to have sex with prostitutes and otherwise be promiscuous.
 Women were taught to be subservient and that their happiness was not important.
 This culture encouraged domestic violence by husbands towards wives, and it included rape.
 Laws made non-consensual sex illegal in some cases, but there was tremendous social pressure not to report this behavior.
 Women with Republican ties were often raped until at least the 1960s, with social acceptance of the practice.
 These women often tried to move to cities to become more anonymous.
 Some were raped and sexually harassed in prison, including Lidia Falcón O'Neill.

+From 1941 to the early 1980s, the Women's Protection Board confined girls and young women deemed 'fallen or at risk of falling', even without having committed any crime, and forced them to give birth only to have their babies stolen.

 As a result of Franco's death in 1975 and the democratic transition starting, the first protest condemning violence against women was held in Barcelona in 1976.
 Age of consent laws changed two years later, along with laws about honesty.
 Men were also legally able to be considered rape victims.
 Divorce was legalized in 1981.
 Other legal reforms took place in 1983.
 Still, rape was not treated as a serious institutional problem inside Spain and victims had little recourse.
 In 1987, Spain's Supreme Court ruled that rape victims did not need to prove they actively fought off their rapist to lodge a complaint.

 Historical memory laws in Spain have resulted in more attention about to the violence faced by women during the Spanish Civil War and the Francoist period.
 The Junta de Andalusia started offering women compensation for violence against them in 2010.
 Court cases also began to be explored against perpetrators of these crimes, with some action taking place in Spain but most of the attempts to prosecute taking place in Argentina.